norseghost/nfr-dckr-cmps/nextcloud/README.md

 This stack will set up and autoinstall from scratch if all variables in the `example.env` are changed to suit.

+Also, sending emails from Nextcloud will be configured if the `SMTP` environment variables are set.

 ### Extra variables and directories

 This stack uses two extra varables: